 The names of the bride and groom in the educator's statement must be identical to the legal names of the bride and groom as they appear on the marriage license application.
 This is according to Minnesota Statutes Chapter 517.

-The educator's statement must be signed by the established educator, dated, notarized (see sample) and appear on the educator's letterhead in order to be accepted.
+The educator's statement must be signed by the established educator, dated, properly notarized and appear on the educator's letterhead in order to be accepted.
 In lieu of notary, letter will be accepted if it has an official church seal.

 In the event that both parties are not able to appear at the same time to complete their marriage application, a supplemental application may be used.
 Supplemental applications are only acceptable in a hardship situation, and will require the approval of the recorder's office staff.
 Only if it is determined that there is indeed a justifiable hardship, rendering it impossible for both parties to appear, will a supplemental application be accepted.